phax/meta/README.md

 #meta

 A meta project for easy management of my other projects :)

-This project is not meant for release but only helps me internally to get them all aligned.
+This project is not meant to be released but only helps me internally to get all of them aligned.

 Current list of all projects (as of Tue Mar 24 08:18:04 CET 2015):